St. Joseph's Hospital-South Earns Robotic Center of Excellence Designation

 - Smaller scars can result from robotic surgeries.

-“As a Center of Excellence in Robotic Surgery, it means that St. Joseph’s Hospital-South as a facility is prioritizing patient safety and quality metrics by offering the latest technology in minimally invasive surgery,” said Jelissa Corry, St. Joseph’s Hospital-South director of surgical services.
+“As a Center of Excellence in Robotic Surgery, it means that St. Joseph’s Hospital-South as a facility is prioritizing patient safety and quality metrics by offering the latest technology in minimally invasive surgery,” said Jelissa Corry, St. Joseph’s Hospital-South director of surgical services during the hospital's period of unprecedented growth in robotic surgery.
+Corry is now BayCare director of system quality, safety and education for perioperative services.

 “We are doing everything we can to keep patients safe and give them the best experience possible,” she said.
 “By achieving this designation it means we have met strict criteria for both safety and efficiency practices.
 So, if you are having a robotic surgery, St. Joseph’s Hospital-South is where you want to get it done.”